-This tactic has meant that they have significantly under-delivered against planned progress (15% actual to date versus planned 75%; 57% time elapsed time to date...).
-Whilst it is true that the utility works have delayed their access to parts of the city centre sections, this does not explain the slow progress, or lack of progress on other sections of the project.
+This tactic has meant that they have significantly under-delivered against planned progress (actual to date versus elapsed time to date...).
+Whilst it is true that the utility works have delayed their access to the city centre sections, this does not explain the slow progress, or lack of progress on other sections of the project.

-It is also interesting to note that Bilfinger Berger (unlike Siemens) have not signed any sub-contracts for the project yet, as this protects them against claims from their sub-contractors for delay.
+It is also interesting to note that they have not signed any sub-contracts for the project yet, as this protects them against claims form their sub-contractors for delay.